alppozcann/chemical-formula-recognition/README.md

 	- [pip](https://pip.pypa.io/en/stable/)

-2. Create a virtual environnement (Optional)
+2. Create a virtual environnement (Optional):

    To manage dependincies, it is recommended to create a virtual environment.
 For creating one:
 	```bash
 	python -m venv venv